madneal/gshark/README.md

    --version, -v           print the version
 ```

+## Usage
 ### Add Token

 To execute `./gshark scan`, you need to add a Github token for crawl information in github.
 You can generate a token in [tokens](https://github.com/settings/tokens).
 Most access scopes are enough.
 For Gitlab search, remember to add token too.

 [![iR2TMt.md.png](https://s1.ax1x.com/2018/10/31/iR2TMt.md.png)](https://imgchr.com/i/iR2TMt)

+### Rule Configuration

+For the Github or Gitlab rule, the rule will be matched by the k

 ## FAQ